kstenschke/doShell/README.md

 Script example on embedding PHP with doShell: ``examples/09_parse_php.do.sh``

-**Use nodeJS modules from within doShell:**
+**Use node.js modules from within doShell:**

-Script example for embedding Node.js within doShell:
+Script example for embedding node.js modules within doShell:
   ``examples/17_export_website_to_markdown.do.sh``

 Prior to using node modules from within doShell, ensure you must of course